-The cooling system allows the engine to maintain the correct working temperature.
+The cooling system allows the Charge Air Cooling System to maintain the correct working temperature.

-- Engine Cooling Fan (Out of View) - 2.
+- 1. Engine Cooling Fan (Out of View) - 2.
 Engine Coolant Surge Tank and Pressure Cap - 3.
 Charge Air Coolant Surge Tank and Pressure Cap

 An underhood electric fan can start up even when the engine is not running and can cause injury.
 Keep hands, clothing, and tools away from any underhood electric fan.